dashohoxha/killercoda-scenarios/linux-cli/lesson8/step1.md

 2. We can use `tar` to archive files.

-   Lets's create a test directory:
+   Let's create a test directory:

    `mkdir -p testdir/dir-{001..100}`{{execute}}